oracle-samples/oltrain/content/posts/ol/virt/post-42/index.md

 ## Details

-This video clip demonstrates how to use the virt-install command to create a guest virtual machine on Oracle Linux 8.
+This video clip demonstrates how to use the virt-install command to create a guest virtual machine on Oracle Linux.